 1 Dash Mint Extract

-1 Pinch Hot Chocolate Mix
+1 Pinch of Hot Chocolate Mix

-Prepare pudding according to instructions on packaging, adding a dash of mint extract while mixing.
+Prepare pudding according to instructions on the packaging, adding a dash of mint extract while mixing.
 Transfer to wine or martini glasses, and spray whipped cream on top.
-Sprinkle the top with hot chocolate mix for appearance.
+Sprinkle the top with a hot chocolate mix for appearance.
 This can be done ahead of time and left in your refrigerator.